 Over the past four years Finnair’s in-flight magazine Blue Wings has been one of my main clients.
 I’ve written all kinds of articles for them, ranging from monthly travel news blurbs to longer features.
 Thus I thought I’d share one of my favorite articles that I have ever written for them.
 (To see the original layout, go here and scroll to page 20.)
 This is is about all the subway artists that are working so hard in the tunnels of New York, and are making commuting more fun for others in the process. 🙂 (And sure, there are always some people who are annoyed at these musicians and dancers as they bring noise to the subway car.
 But you can’t deny that some of these guys are crazy talented!)

-This post is part of the Ultimate Flight Marathon multi-part series, where I review each of the 15 flights I take during 3.5 weeks of intense traveling.
+This post is part of the Ultimate Flight Marathon multi-part series, where I review the flights I take during 3.5 weeks of intense traveling.

 Airline: American Airlines

 Duration of the flight: 4 hours